SalishSeaCast/tools/docs/results_server/index.rst

     Results from the nowcast system daily nowcast runs

 * :file:`/results/SalishSea/nowcast-green/`
-    Results from the nowcast system daily nowcast green ocean runs
+    Results from the nowcast system daily nowcast green ocean runs.

+    Earliest daily results directory is :file:`/results/SalishSea/nowcast-green/05dec15/`.

+    See :ref:`NowcastGreenResults` for details of the configuration and model parameter values changes over time.

 * :file:`/results/SalishSea/spin-up/`
     Results from the Salish Sea model spin-up runs

-Details of Configurationa for Results
+Details of Configurations for Results
 =====================================

 .. toctree::